joshraygun/hello-world/README.md

 # hello-world

-Is it cool that I use the same hello world repository last semester in CSC425 as I do now in CSC430?
+Is it cool that I use the same hello world repository that I used for last semester?

 Guess we'll find out.
 Hello, again.